Merkoba/Harambe/README.md

 ## Samples

+Samples are used to quickly check what a post is about in lists like `/list/posts`.

 When a video is uploaded, 1 frame is extracted as the the sample.

 If it's an image, a lite version is used as the sample.